HerrZatacke/2bit-pxlr-studio/README.md

-# Custom Camera ROM
-This project has been created with [GBDK 2020](https://github.com/gbdk-2020/gbdk-2020).
+# 2bit PXLR Studio
-It provides a custom ROM for [HDR's flashable Game Boy Camera](https://github.com/HDR/Gameboy-Camera-Flashcart) targeted on accessing the full potential of the sensor, as well as giving photographers more control.
+**2bit PXLR Studio** is a custom ROM for the Gameboy Camera targeted on accessing the full potential of the original Game Boy Camera's sensor, as well as giving photographers more control.
+It is meant to be used with [HDR's flashable Game Boy Camera PCB](https://github.com/HDR/Gameboy-Camera-Flashcart).
+You can tag your images with [#2bitpxlr](https://www.instagram.com/explore/tags/2bitpxlr/).

 ## Current features:
 + Most settings of the camera's sensor are already configurable: